 Having an effective online and advertising strategy is important, but it is also important to meet up with potential customers in person.
 Establishing a personal connection with prospective clients may lead to new customers and customer referrals.

 Join your local chamber of commerce to meet other professionals in your town or city.
 They may become potential clients or simply grow your list of connections.
-Getting involved in community events is another excellent way to meet customers and build your network and how to market a cleaning business.
+Getting involved in community events is another excellent way to meet customers and build your network to market your cleaning business through word of mouth.

 9. Maintain Your Reputation